 The Amazon Appstore and the Windows Subsystem for Android Settings app will then appear in the Windows 11 Start menu and be available on search, offering a catalogue of Android apps.

-The Amazon Appstore on Windows (a requirement for running Android apps on Windows 11) is currently only available in the US.
+The Amazon Appstore on Windows (a requirement for running Android apps on Windows 11) is available in select regions.

 Windows Subsystem for Android™️ Settings app